Oh my God, it’s my pleasure to see,

 Now, you must be wondering why we call Sri Lankan tea as Ceylon tea, isn’t it?
 Well, in simple words, Sri Lanka was formerly known as Ceylon and hence Sri Lankan tea is called Ceylon tea.
 Let’s peek into the history of Ceylon tea to understand it in a better way.

-The name Ceylon was given by British during their colonial rule.
+The name Ceylon was given by the British during their colonial rule.
 Even after getting independence, Sri Lanka preferred to keep the name Ceylon for about a quarter.
 It was during the British era when tea cultivation and production started first time in Sri Lanka.
 Adhering to the quality, the Ceylon tea became quite popular for providing the finest quality of the tea in the world.
 Export of Ceylon tea became a significant part of the Sri Lankan economy.
 The moment when Ceylon tea became global was during the Chicago World Fair in 1893 when its one million packets were sold off.
 During the same time, the price of Ceylon tea touched the record high of £36.15 (over US$ 5000 in today's currency) per pound (lb.) at the London Tea Auctions.
 By the time Sri Lanka got independence, Ceylon tea was already famous across the world and it has become a trademark of the best quality and trust.
 The market demand and tea export continued and made Sri Lanka the largest exporter of tea in 1965.

 Remarkable milestones regarding tea plantation and production in Sri Lanka include its contribution of more than 2% of Sri Lanka’s GDP.
-Also, the tea sector of Sri Lanka employs more than 1 million people and has brought Sri Lanka at the fourth place among the largest producers of tea in the world and at second as the largest exporter of the tea in the world.
+Also, the tea sector of Sri Lanka employs more than 1 million people and has brought Sri Lanka at the fourth place among the largest producers of tea in the world and second as the largest exporter of the tea in the world.

 How to ensure the authenticity of Ceylon tea?